alf45tar/Pedalino/README.md

 Momentary and latch type switches are supported.

-Normally open (NO) and normally closed (NC) is always supported and configurable by software if your foot switch do not have polarity switch.
+Normally open (NO) and normally closed (NC) is always supported and configurable by software if your foot switch do not have a polarity switch.

 ## Expression pedals